net-daemon/docs/docs/developer/vs.md

 ## Visual studio on Windows host os

-Visual Studio 2019 community or better is recommended.
-You need to have dotnet core 3.1 or better installed.
+Visual Studio 2019 community or newer is recommended.
+You need to have dotnet core 3.1 installed.

-Fork and clone your netdaemon/netdaemon.
-Make you have remote development extensions installed.
-Open the NetDaemon folder.
-Run the `Reopen in container` task.
-When VSCode is finished you are now ready to code.
+Fork and clone your net-daemon/netdaemon.

 ### Debug